ermanimer/apigateway/README.md

 # Contributing to the Project

-We welcome and appreciate contributions from the community.
 Here's how you can contribute:

 1. Fork the repository to your own GitHub account.
 2. Clone the forked repository to your local machine.